vodolaz095/dashboard/docs/sensor_endpoint.md

 ```

-This curl command updates sensor `endpoint1` with value 21
+This curl command updates sensor `endpoint1` with value 21 and sets its description to `something`.

 ```shell